-To qualify, you must meet all of the following requirements:
+To qualify, you must meet both of the following requirements:

 You must be out of work through no fault of your own to qualify for unemployment benefits.